jchatel/quickmail-next-docs/campaigns/saving-a-campaign-as-template-for-agencies.md

-# Saving a Campaign as Template (For Agencies)
+# Saving a Campaign as a Template (For Agencies)

+**In this article:**

+- Why use the campaign library?

+- How does it work?

+- How to use the campaign library?

+- How to edit templates in the library?

-## Why use Campaign library?
+## Why Use the Campaign Library?

-Using the Campaign Library allows users to effortlessly reuse campaigns as email templates for new ones.
-This is particularly helpful when applying the same email copy across different campaigns within the same workspace or even for different clients.
-It streamlines the campaign creation process, saving you tons of time.
+The campaign library allows you to reuse campaigns as templates for new ones.
+This is useful when applying the same email copy across different campaigns within the same workspace or for different clients, saving time during campaign setup.

-**Important:** Campaign library is only available for agencies
+**Important:** The campaign library is only available for agency accounts.

-## How does it work?
+## How Does It Work?

-Once a campaign is saved to the library via settings, it becomes available as a template.
-Whenever you start a new campaign, you can choose to use one of these saved templates, making the setup process much smoother and more efficient.
+Once a campaign is saved to the library, it becomes available as a template.
+When creating a new campaign, you can select one of these saved templates to use as a starting point.

-## How to use Campaign library?
+## How to Use the Campaign Library?

-**Step 1.** Add the campaign you'd like to use as a template to the campaign library.
+**Step 1.** Add the campaign you'd like to use as a template to the library.

-Head to the campaign → Menu (vertical ellipsis at the upper right-hand corner) → Settings
+Go to the campaign → click the menu icon (three vertical dots) → **Settings**.

 ![screenshot](../images/000_file-2ccTI2PWrJ.png)

-Go to Advanced tab → Toggle 'Add to library' on
+Go to the **Advanced** tab → toggle **Add to Library** on.

 ![screenshot](../images/001_file-Mg13phvmbA.png)

-**Step 2.** After adding a campaign to the library, create a new campaign, either in the same client workspace or a different one.
+**Step 2.** Create a new campaign in the same workspace or a different one.

-Go to the workspace Campaigns page → + Campaign → Name the campaign → Create
+Go to **Campaigns** → **+ Campaign** → name the campaign → **Create**.

 ![screenshot](../images/002_file-qROKyQMWha.png)

-**Step 3.** Once a new campaign is created, you'll be directed to the Steps page of the new campaign.
-From there, choose 'Use template'.
+**Step 3.** After the campaign is created, you will be taken to the **Steps** page.
+Click **Use Template**.

 ![screenshot](../images/003_file-IjH5NuFWJQ.png)

-**Step 4.** A window will appear, letting you select and preview the campaign template.
+**Step 4.** A window will appear where you can select and preview available templates.

 ![screenshot](../images/004_file-FfwBppMPXI.png)

-## How to edit templates in the library?
+## How to Edit Templates in the Library?

-The only way to edit or remove templates is by editing the campaigns themselves.

-For example, if 'Test Campaign' is added to the library, you’ll have to look for 'Test Campaign' and edit the campaign itself.
+Templates can only be edited by editing the original campaign they were saved from.
+For example, if "Test Campaign" is in the library, you need to find and edit "Test Campaign" directly.

-If you don't want to edit the campaign if it's running, you can clone the campaign instead and add the cloned campaign to the library.
+If you do not want to edit a campaign that is currently running, clone it first, then add the cloned campaign to the library instead.

-To clone the campaign, go to the campaign → Menu (three vertical dots) → Clone
+To clone a campaign, go to the campaign → click the menu icon (three vertical dots) → **Clone**.

 ![screenshot](../images/005_file-6a2XwN8QKl.png)